BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    4).
 Scaling.
 I address scaling last because there is the most to say about it.
 PalmettoBUG lets you perform a few different methods of scaling which I will address below.
-Unlike filtering & batch correction, scaling can be un-done without reloading the experiment, as the data before scaling is preserved, allowing easy switching between different scaling options.
+Unlike filtering & batch correction, scaling can always be un-done without reloading the experiment, as the data before scaling is preserved, allowing easy switching between different scaling options.
 However, still note that when an experiment is reloaded the data will automatically be in its unscaled